 Testimonies from Endeavor Workers

 The K.S.
-Endeavor explosion killed two and injured more in the resulting panic.
+Endeavor explosion killed two workers.
+Others were injured in the resulting panic.

 Although preliminary investigations into the blast revealed that Chevron’s K.S.
 Endeavor probably exploded due to a blowout preventer failure, Chevron has yet to be held legally accountable for the accident.
 There are multiple testimonies that workers on the K.S.
 Endeavor told Chevron that the oil rig was smoking and in danger of blowing.
 However, in the statements, Chevron says the workers need to continue working as if nothing was wrong.
 In fear of losing their jobs, the workers stopped complaining and prepared for the worst.